 What should be your top priority in the event of an accident is your employee’s medical condition.
 It must come above who was at fault, collecting evidence, or assessing damages.
 Once you’re informed of the accident, it is your responsibility to ensure that an ambulance is already at the scene or on the way.
 Keep in mind that a medical examination is needed regardless of the presence of any visible damages on the persons involved.
 Firstly, there could be internal bleeding or other invisible damages.
 Secondly, you would need the results for insurance claims and court cases.
 However, at certain times, it is harder to know where the accident took place, so a good idea would be to install GPS trackers in your company cars in case you need to send an ambulance.

 Once you’ve ensured your personnel’s safety, you can get on with gathering evidence.
 You can either do this yourself or send a trusted staff-member to the accident’s location.
 In any case, you need to take pictures of the scene of the accident, the damage done to your property, and the license plates of all vehicles involved.
 However, looks can be deceiving and that is why you should also collect witness statements, even in cases of rear-end collisions where the rear driver is always considered at fault.
 An article from KerleySchaffer.com explains that there are exceptions to the rule, particularly in California where rear-end collisions are quite common.
-By collecting signed witness statements, you might discover that the front driver was the one at fault.
+If an employee of yours was involved in an accident in this state, you can search for the California accident report online.
+The police report can be a valuable piece of evidence, and it is essential to have.
+Additionally, by collecting signed witness statements, you might discover that the front driver was the one at fault.
 Either way, for a lawyer to help you and your employee, you must collect plenty of evidence, including your employee’s statement and proof of injury.